genielabs/HomeGenie/README.md

 * **Programmable Automation Engine**: web based Program Editor and compiler with multi-language
-  support: C#, Javascript, Phyton and Ruby, Arduino Sketch.
+  support: C#, Javascript, Phyton and Arduino Sketch.

 * **Dynamic Web Service API and Helper Classes**: make your devices and services talk each other using a